 Work-Life balance.
 The ability to turn it on for work, but switch it off when you’re home.
 Easy to say but hard to do.

 Even more so during lockdowns that have forced home and work together for so many Australians.
-It’s no surprise then that good work-life balance came out top in the desires of Australian workers in the 2021 Randstad Employer Brand Research.
-Workers are in need of a break.
-So what can we do to support our people?
+It’s no surprise that good work-life balance came out top in the desires of Australian workers in the 2021 Randstad Employer Brand Research.
+Workers need a break.

-At Randstad, we’re finding that without the lure of exotic holidays our employees aren’t taking as much leave as usual.
-Given that many of our teams are flat out supporting businesses to find talent in a rapidly growing economy, we too are at risk of burnout.
+At Randstad, we’re finding that without the lure of exotic holidays, our employees aren’t taking as much leave as usual.
+Given that many of our teams are flat-out supporting businesses to find talent in a rapidly growing economy, we, too, are at risk of burnout.
 Managers are sensing their teams are pushing it.
 Tired, on edge and running out of steam, we’re now looking at ways to encourage employees to take leave and offering support to managers to give their teams breathing space.

-Our Randstad Employer Brand research also showed that almost a quarter of Australian workers are actively looking for new opportunities.
-In a talent scarce market the last thing you want to be doing is hiring and training new employees to cover those who’ve left.
+Our Randstad Employer Brand research also showed that almost a quarter of Australian workers actively seek new opportunities.
+In a talent-scarce market, the last thing you want to do is hire and train new employees to cover those who’ve left.

 make a change

 Try finding ways to improve how your teams work.
-Ask your managers if there is a way that tasks can be moved between busy and less busy teams.
-Automating processes can get rid of the paperwork and free up employees to do more stimulating and meaningful work.
-Lastly, if workplace burnout becomes a risk in terms of delivering exceptional service, then encourage your people to take a break.
+Ask your managers if there is a way to move tasks between busy and fewer groups.
+Automating processes can eliminate the paperwork and free up employees to do more stimulating and meaningful work.
+Lastly, if workplace burnout becomes a risk in delivering exceptional service, encourage your people to take a break.

-increase the number of small breaks
+increase the number of minor breaks

 The economic turmoil caused by the pandemic has caused our mental health to decline, some even calling it a crisis.
 The lasting effects will impact workers and organisations for years to come.
 Thankfully, there are many steps that organisations can take to safeguard the mental health of individuals in the workplace, remove the stigma around mental health suffering and create a stronger, more robust and resilient workforce.

-“Organisations need to make the conversation around mental health both more palatable and also relevant for their workers.
-Organisations need to dedicate time and energy into identifying the symptoms of mental health conditions, understanding the critical challenges that their workers face, and the psychological health and wellbeing of those people as a result of those challenges,” she says.
+Organisations need to make the conversation around mental health more palatable and relevant for their workers.
+Organisations need to dedicate time and energy to identify the symptoms of mental health conditions, understand the critical challenges that their workers face, and the psychological health and wellbeing of those people as a result of those challenges.

 when you leave work, really leave work

 Managers must remind their team about the importance of switching off.
 Leaders must lead and not contact or expect a reply from staff outside of work hours.
 It’s also up to employees to build structure in their workday to delineate work from home life.
 Identify ideal “no-work” times and agree with your team and boss that you are not expected to be available during those times.
 Once you have that established, use it to your advantage!